cristalc12/Kirby-Sliding-Puzzle/README.md

 Project for Summer CSC 4370 Web Programming Development

 A simple classic game consisting of a 4x4 grid of numbered squares with one square missing.
-The objective of the game is to to arrange the tiles into their numerical order by repeatedly a square that is adjacent to the missing square into its empty space
+The objective of the game is to to arrange the tiles into their correct order by picking one square at a time that is adjacent to the blank spot and moving into it.

-Requirements included: Shuffle Button, Moveable squares with a hover style of a red border(otherwise black), Pointer mouse cursor, O(n) shuffle algorithm, Animation
+Requirements included: Shuffle Button, moveable squares have a hover style of a red border (otherwise black), pointer mouse cursor, O(n) shuffle algorithm, animation of the swapping of sqaures

-Extra features:

-Music, Timer, Turn Counter, Timer, End-of-game notification, Different background images
+Extra features: Music, timer, turn Counter, end-of-game notification, different web page background images

 ![firefox_zyL4kadnvk](https://github.com/Kmccoy15/slidepuzzle/assets/105386097/2c32012c-bd09-490a-a165-73bf2e0779e6)